 Since its enactment, there have been judicial and Congressional challenges to certain aspects of the ACA as well as recent efforts by the Trump administration to repeal or replace certain aspects of the ACA.
 For example, the Tax Cuts and Jobs Act of 2017 was enacted, which includes a provision repealing, effective January 1, 2019, the tax-based shared responsibility payment imposed by the ACA on certain individuals who fail to maintain qualifying health coverage for all or part of a year that is commonly referred to as the "individual mandate."
 Since the enactment of the Tax Cuts and Jobs Act of 2017, there have been additional amendments to certain provisions of the ACA.
 We expect with the anticipated changes to the U.S. presidency and Congress, there will likely be additional changes to the ACA and/or repeal or replacement of certain changes implemented by the Trump administration.
 It is uncertain the extent to which any such changes may impact our business or financial condition.
 President Joe Biden and Congress may consider other legislation to change elements of the ACA.
-In December 2019, a federal appeals court held that the individual mandate.
+In December 2019, a federal appeals court held that the individual mandate portion of the ACA was unconstitutional and left open the question whether the remaining provisions of the ACA would be valid without the individual mandate.
 On November 10, 2020, the U.S. Supreme Court heard oral arguments and is in the process of reviewing this case.
 A decision is expected in 2021.
 We continue to evaluate the effect that the ACA and its possible modification or repeal and replacement has on our business.
-It is uncertain the extent to which any such changes may impact our business or financial conditions is expected in 2021.
-We continue to evaluate the effect that the ACA and its possible modification or repeal and replacement has on our business.
 It is uncertain the extent to which any such changes may impact our business or financial condition.

 Other legislative changes have been proposed and adopted since the ACA was enacted.
 These changes include aggregate reductions to Medicare payments to providers of up to 2% per fiscal year pursuant to the Budget Control Act of 2011 and subsequent laws, which began in 2013 and will remain in effect through 2029, with the exception of a temporary suspension from May 1, 2020 through March 31, 2021, unless additional Congressional action is taken.
-In January 2013, the American Taxpayer Relief Act of 2012 was signed into law, which, among other things, further reduced Medicare payments to several types of providers, including hospitals, imaging centers and cancer treatment centers, and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.
+In January 2013, the American

+Taxpayer Relief Act of 2012 was signed into law, which, among other things, further reduced Medicare payments to several types of providers, including hospitals, imaging centers and cancer treatment centers, and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.
 New laws may result in additional reductions in Medicare and other healthcare funding, which may materially adversely affect consumer demand and affordability for our products and services and, accordingly, the results of our financial operations.
 Additional changes that may affect our business include the expansion of new programs such as Medicare payment for performance initiatives for physicians under the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) which first affected physician payment in 2019.
 At this time, it is unclear how the introduction of the Medicare quality payment program will impact overall physician reimbursement.